legumeinfo/gcv/README.md

     $ ng build

 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 You can verify the build by running it locally via the [angular-http-server](https://www.npmjs.com/package/angular-http-server).
 See the Angular docs for a discussion on production deployment options: [https://angular.io/guide/deployment](https://angular.io/guide/deployment).